Compensation

 • This prevents the adviser from taking outsized risk: they participate in the downside too

-NASAA Model Rule 102(f)-3: Establishes state-level performance-based compensation exemption requirements for state-registered advisers.
+State-level performance-fee parallel: The corresponding NASAA Model Rule establishes performance-based compensation exemption requirements for state-registered advisers that mirror the federal qualified-client standard.

 Exam Tip: Gotchas